syn990/SYN-RTOS/README.md

 It allows you to implement any specific features you may need.
 By design the installer is text based and effectively provides a template to produce your own meta-distribution.
 The system installs will always be fully up-to-date with packages, these are normally their latest stable versions a few revisions ahead of Windows/Linux packages ensuring you get the latest features and security updates without instability.

+SYN-RTOS is an ambitious attempt to utilise modern utilities provided by Arch Linux such as:

+ - archiso
+ - pacstrap
+ - openbox
+ - tint2
+ - xcompmgr
+ - Curated Dotfiles
+ - Custom Zero-Touch Install Scripts
+ - Images/Icons/Fonts, pertaining the graphical look-and-feel, the system shell and enviroment, as well as it's terminal/command dialect.

 This repository's sole purpose is to contain the full build materials for SYN-RTOS-V3.
 Please scroll down to find build instructions and eye-candy.

 ![Alt text](/Screenshots/syn-latest.png?raw=true)